jsdelivrbot/OrionUI/README.md

 require("../../node_modules/orionui/c-modal/c-modal.js");
 ```

-Many components fire custom events when performing common functionality (For example, if a modal is opened).
-These can be used as hooks to edit or attach new functionality to a component whilst still keeping the core functionality intact.
+Many components fire custom events when performing common functionality (For example, if a modal is opened, a `open` event is fired).
+These can be used as hooks to attach new functionality to a component whilst still keeping the core functionality intact.
 Include your additional functionality as you would the core js file:

 ```
 require("../../node_modules/orionui/c-modal/c-modal.js");